 - Hot shoe In addition to accepting a flash, this now also has a digital audio interface for wireless connection of compatible microphones

-Sony Alpha 7 IV – Build and handling
+Sony Alpha 7 IV: Build and handling

 While at first sight the A7 IV looks very similar to its predecessor, it has several significant external changes.
-In terms of design and control layout, it’s most like last year’s video-focused Alpha 7S III, with a few further operational tweaks.
+In design and control layout, it’s most like last year’s video-focused Alpha 7S III, with a few further operational tweaks.
 But these are very much evolutionary, so existing A7 users should have no difficulty adjusting.
 Overall, the camera feels well-built and robust, with welcome touches like the hinged rubber port covers and better-designed memory card door adding increased confidence in its weather-sealing.

 Another major design change comes with the mode dial, where the choice between still, video and S&Q (slow and quick) modes has been split off to a separate switch underneath, with a push-button lock on its front.
 The movie record button has also swapped places with the C1 button for easier access.
 But all the buttons are customisable, so photographers who are used to the previous layout can swap it back if they prefer.